 Sometimes, people giving away items will be on a first-come, first-serve basis.
 Others prefer to pick a person randomly.
 If someone is having trouble picking a recipient, they may ask a few questions about why you want the item they’re giving away.

-Once you’re all set up, you can start getting free stuff, giving your unused stuff away and connecting with folks near you.
-Circular gift economies are a great way to cut down on waste and Covid-induced isolation.
+Once set up, you can start getting free stuff, giving your unused stuff away and connecting with folks near you.
+Circular gift economies are a great way to reduce waste.
 Share your success stories on Twitter, Facebook or the Komando Community!